praneeth-mohan/praneeth-mohan/README.md

 ### **4. Integrated Systems Architecture**

-As the **Chief Systems Architect of [MediGuard AI](https://github.com/praneeth-mohan/MediGuard-AI)**, I lead the engineering of high-fidelity health-tech stacks designed to bridge the gap between complex pharmaceutical logic and seamless user experiences.
-My primary focus is solving the "AI hallucination" problem by integrating the **openFDA API** to source data directly from official regulatory repositories. .
-I specialize in building minimalist, "consulting-style" interfaces that remain consistent across Web, Android, and Windows platforms.
-This architecture prioritizes noise-filtered clinical intelligence, providing healthcare professionals with a reliable, high-performance tool for drug discovery and safety audits where data accuracy is non-negotiable.
+As the **Chief Systems Architect of [MediGuard AI](https://github.com/praneeth-mohan/MediGuard-AI)**

+*   I lead the engineering of high-fidelity health-tech stacks designed to bridge the gap between complex pharmaceutical logic and seamless user experiences.
+*   My primary focus is solving the "AI hallucination" problem by integrating the **openFDA API** to source data directly from official regulatory repositories.
+*   I specialize in building minimalist, "consulting-style" interfaces that remain consistent across Web, Android, and Windows platforms.
+     Bridging the gap between raw data and life-saving insights, this architecture delivers noise-filtered clinical intelligence through a high-performance interface—engineered for zero-error drug discovery and safety audits where accuracy isn't just a feature, it's a mandate.

-Additionally, as a **Developer at [DriveShield](https://github.com/praneeth-mohan/DriveShield)**, I am developing a specialized prototype for a smart emergency alert system aimed at drastically reducing rescue response times. **The project addresses the critical "golden hour" after a vehicle accident** by enabling a manual SOS activation protocol that works even when victims are disoriented.
-The technical architecture integrates **GPS real-time tracking** with **GSM/LTE communication** to ensure that precise location data is transmitted to hospitals, police, and fire departments simultaneously, even in remote areas.
-A core component of this prototype is its robust security layer, featuring **17-character VIN-based authentication** to verify vehicle identity.
-By combining Advanced Driver Assistance Systems (ADAS) logic with a cloud-synchronized mobile application, DriveShield serves as a vital safety bridge designed to improve survival rates through immediate, reliable emergency connectivity.
+Additionally, as a **Developer at [DriveShield](https://github.com/praneeth-mohan/DriveShield)**

+*   **I am developing a specialized prototype for a smart emergency alert system aimed at drastically reducing rescue response times.**
+*   **The project addresses the critical "golden hour" after a vehicle accident** by enabling a manual SOS activation protocol that works even when victims are disoriented.
+*   The technical architecture integrates **GPS real-time tracking** with **GSM/LTE communication** to ensure that precise location data is transmitted to hospitals, police, and fire departments simultaneously, even in remote areas.
+*   A core component of this prototype is its robust security layer, featuring **17-character VIN-based authentication** to verify vehicle identity.
+*  By combining Advanced Driver Assistance Systems (ADAS) logic with a cloud-synchronized mobile application, DriveShield serves as a vital safety bridge designed to improve survival rates through immediate, reliable emergency connectivity.
 ---

 ## 🛠 Tech Stack